grahamking/isqueue/README.md

 **Send a message**

-`./produce.sh fetch_thumb 34` or `echo 34 > /var/spool/isqueue/fetch_thumb.queue` or the equivalent in the language of your choice.
+`./produce.sh fetch_thumb 34` or `echo 34 >> /var/spool/isqueue/fetch_thumb.queue` or the equivalent in the language of your choice.

 The queue is just a text file, so you can put strings, JSON, whatever, as long as it's one message per line.

 **Receive messages**

-Make a program to fetch the thumbnail (using shrinktheweb?).
+Make a program to fetch the thumbnail, or whatever, this is the program the receives messages.
 Your program should be runnable from the command line, and expect the message as it's last (or only) argument.

 - Install incron: `sudo apt-get install libnotify-bin incron`
-- `incrontab -e` - add something like:
+- `incrontab -e` add something like:

     /var/spool/isqueue/fetch_thumb.queue IN_MODIFY /<correct_path_here>/consume.sh -l -p 4 -q fetch_thumb /<other_path>/thumbnail_fetcher.py

-The _-l_ means to control access to the queue via a lock file.
+The _-l_ (that's a lower case l for lion) means control access to the queue via a lock file.
 The _-p 4_ means allow up to four processes to run. _-q fetch_thumb_ means listen to a queue called fetch_thumb.
 The next param after that is the script to run.

 **Monitor**

 The beauty of your queues being just files is that `wc -l /var/spool/isqueue/fetch_thumb.queue` will tell you how many messages are waiting.

+**Credit**

+Inspired by reading [Ted](http://teddziuba.com/2011/03/monitoring-theory.html) [Dziuba](http://teddziuba.com/2011/02/the-case-against-queues.html), and [Eric Raymond](http://www.faqs.org/docs/artu/).